Last updated date Fri Jul 28 2023 By William Brown

 - Hair plier (Braidless method)

-Those who want their sew-in hair to last for a long time should use the best technique.
-You can select any of the following stitch types to prevent sliding and secure the wefts to the braids.
+This is the best technique for those who want their sew-in hair extensions to last for a long time.
+You can select any stitch type, ideally the same color as your natural hair, to prevent sliding and secure the weft to the braids.

 As you sew, continue moving horizontally from the back towards the crown of your head.
 It's important to sew close to the scalp to achieve a natural appearance.
 When you reach the top, cut the weft and secure it either by tying a knot or weaving the thread through the weft a few times.
 This will ensure that it stays in place securely.

-Keep your scalp clean and healthy by remaining moisture.
-If you live in low humidity place, applying lightweight oil or serum is a must-have step.
+Keep your scalp clean and healthy by remaining moisturized.
+If you live in a low-humidity place, applying lightweight oil or serum is a must-have step.
 Before going to bed, don't forget to brush your hair gently and use a satin or silk pillowcase to reduce friction and tangling.

-Sew-in hair extensions typically last between 6 to 8 weeks.
-However, the exact duration can vary depending on several factors such as the quality of the extensions, how well they are maintained, and your hair's growth rate.
+Sew-in hair extensions typically last between 6 and 8 weeks.
+However, the exact duration can vary depending on several factors, such as the quality of the extensions, how well they are maintained, and your hair's growth rate.

 SHARE